News

 Biography

 Isaac connected with VCR because of our prevention work with children and families.
 Having worked on the intervention side previously, he truly sees the importance and impact of prevention and early intervention.
-Isaac joined the team in 2020 as our Education Coordinator with Project LAUNCH and now serves as the Project LAUNCH Director.
+Isaac joined the team in 2020 as our Education Coordinator with Project LAUNCH, then served as the Project LAUNCH Director, and is now the Project Director of Family Support Services.

 Outside of VCR Isaac enjoys being outside with his significant other and dog, jiu jitsu, reading, and playing games with his brother.
 Isaac also loves to cook and bake and has some pretty great skills thanks to his mother.
 He is notorious for modifying the recipe every time.